 There are only 63 known extant populations in the Great Lakes and Western St. Lawrence basin so they are a rare catch.
 As of November 2006, the Lake Sturgeon is considered a threatend species- it is important to practice the catch and release ethic.

-The splake is a hybrid between the brook trout and the lake trout.
-Splake, or wendigo, have been introduced to Quebec in certain lakes in the Sépaq network.
-Splake do not compete with either of the brook or lake trout species and its growth is more rapid than theirs.
+The splake is a man made hybrid between the lake trout and the speckled trout.
+Splake, otherwise known as wendigo, have been stocked in various lakes.
 The average size of this fish is 10-18 inches and can weigh between 1-3 lbs.
 This fish has tri-coloured fins and a dark body contrasted with light spots.
 They are usually found in shallow water, but are sometimes found in deeper areas during feeding times.